markr90/multi-threaded-http-server/readme.md

 In src/services/example_services.rs you will find examples of some simple HTTP services and how to use the RouteHandler trait to create HTTP service.
 In src/main.rs you can see an example of how the services are registed to the server builder.
 By default the HttpServerBuilder has 16 threads.
 You can increase this with worker_pool_limit method.

+To register a service in short you need to

+1. Create a struct that implements the RouteHandler trait
+2. Register the service to the HttpServerBuilder with a route and HttpMethod

+For example code please see

+- src/main.rs
+- src/services/example_services.rs

 ## TODO

 - Route parameters (currently WIP): support registering routes like /user/{id} for example